slontech/gatsby-starter-slontech/README.md

-# slontech-gatsby-starter
+# gatsby-starter-slontech
-A Gatsby starter base on the gatsby-starter-default
+A Gatsby starter base on the gatsby-starter-default.

+* SCSS
+* eslint
+* prettier

 ## Install